Stephanie Moore

 Biography

-Specialties: Distance education / online learning; instructional design; instructional systems design; education in emergency or crisis contexts; analysis (gap analysis, learner analysis, context analysis, etc.); assessment of learning and assessment for learning; educational innovation and change; ethics and technology including generative AI and ethics; ethics in design; accessible design and UDL; institutional and organizational analysis, planning and evaluation; web, print, and multimedia design and development including visual design.
+Specialties: ethics and technology including generative AI and ethics; ethics in design; accessible design and UDL; distance education / online learning; instructional design; instructional systems design; education in emergency or crisis contexts; analysis (gap analysis, learner analysis, context analysis, etc.); assessment of learning and assessment for learning; educational innovation and change; institutional and organizational analysis, planning and evaluation; web, print, and multimedia design and development including visual design.

 Selected Recent Publications & Grants: